Instructed by Bong Wie, Professor Emeritus of Aerospace Engineering at Iowa State University

 - The orbital transfer, intercept, and rendezvous guidance problems

-- A variety of astrodynamical principles required for the successful development of advanced space systems and complex space missions
+- A variety of astrodynamical guidance laws required for the successful development of a space-based interceptor missile system (e.g. the Golden Dome).

 - Classical Two-Body Problem